yosemitebandit/vebsite/content/notes/glossary.md

 * monoclonal antibodies: antibodies made from clones of a single B-cell, they will have a singular specificity to antigens
 * water polishing: removing microscopic particular matter or very low concentrations of dissolved material
+* hybridoma: created by injecting an antigen into a mouse, collecting the B-cells that make the target antibodies and then fusing it with a tumor cell to make the cell immortal
+* dalton: the weight of one proton or neutron, essentially -- abbreviated `Da` or `u`, it is about 10^-27kg